Last updated: 15 July 2026

 What Changed in 2026

-If your mental model of the Apprenticeship Levy involves committing employees to 12–15 month programmes, hefty off-the-job training requirements, and end-point assessments — that model no longer applies to everything you can fund.
+If your mental model of the Apprenticeship Levy is limited to full apprenticeships with a practical period, standard-specific off-the-job training and end-point assessment, that model no longer describes every product that may be funded.
 The Growth and Skills Levy, introduced as part of the Skills England agenda, significantly expands what UK employers can spend their levy funds on.

 The practical implication: if you are a levy-paying employer with unspent funds in your Digital Apprenticeship Service (DAS) account, you now have a compliant, government-approved route to fund focused AI upskilling for your existing workforce without the administrative and time burden of a traditional apprenticeship.